CiaranChaney/AdventOfCode22/README.md

 # AdventOfCode22
-repo to complete the advent of code 2022
+Repo to complete the Advent Of Code 2022